Discover the many secrets of Portuguese cork

 From the space shuttles developed by NASA and Elon Musk’s SpaceX rocket to cork stoppers used by the world’s leading wines, Portuguese cork ("cortiça") is famous for protecting mankind’s most precious inventions…

-The story of cork is as natural as it is ancient, having crossed civilizations and centuries, and always finding new ways to help man to reinvent himself and the world around him.
+The story of cork is as natural as it is ancient, having crossed civilizations and centuries, and always finding new ways to help man reinvent himself and the world around him.

 Millennial records show us how the insulation properties of cork were already known centuries ago.
 An amphora dating from the 1st century BC was found in Ephesus sealed with a cork stopper and still containing wine.
 In Pompeii, the ancient Roman city destroyed by the volcano Vesuvius, wine amphoras sealed with cork were also found.